s3vans/summer23/README.md

 projectiles of various strengths.
 The attackers can hit the defender only when next to them.
 Defenders and attackers have HP that represents their health.

-The game can be played on a device with a touch screen or mouse.
+The game is meant to be played on a device with a touch screen or mouse.

 ## Play the game